Models Addressing Maternal Mental Health

 Considerations for Implementation

 Task shifting (redistributing healthcare delivery tasks among healthcare staff to maximize human resources), telehealth, and other remote methods (such as phone, texting, or online support groups) of perinatal mental healthcare delivery are becoming more common in rural communities where resources are limited.
 Task shifting provides opportunities to improve access to mental healthcare in rural communities.
 There are some recognized limitations and concerns — such as confidentiality and increased burden to staff — that require further study.
-Tele-maternal health as a method of perinatal mental healthcare delivery has been received favorably by most pregnant and new mothers, but one study found most mothers would opt for in-person therapy, if available.
+Tele-maternal health as a method of perinatal mental healthcare delivery has been received favorably by pregnant and new mothers.
 Other forms of remote support have identified benefits and opportunities for improvement.
-For example, an online support forum was found to be effective, but users reported needing added support.
-Text messaging was found to be an inexpensive, well-accepted form of complementary support to individuals experiencing perinatal mood disorders, but an ineffective source of primary support due to its impersonal nature and opportunity for misunderstanding.
+For example, online support forums may help reduce stigma surrounding maternal mental illness.
+Text messaging is another form of support to individuals experiencing perinatal mood disorders.
+While remote support can be a helpful tool for perinatal mental health care, technical difficulties, decreased rapport with providers, and inability to conduct physical exams or tests are potential limitations of remote care.

 Resources to Learn More